michaelcoxon/collections/README.md

-# Queryable
+# Enumerable
-The Queryable class is mostly fluent by design and allows chaining of *query-like* methods to filter or aggregate an array or collection.
+The Enumerable class is mostly fluent by design and allows chaining of *query-like* methods to filter or aggregate an array or collection.

  - It has been modelled off of the .NET Fluent LINQ extension methods.
  - It inherits from Collection.
- - As with collections, queryables are immutable - **Every method returns a new Queryable if it returns a Queryable**
+ - As with collections, enumerables are immutable - **Every method returns a new Enumerable if it returns a Enumerable**

 ## Predicate type
-A Predicate is a delegate method that takes an item of the queryable as the argument, and returns a boolean value.
+A Predicate is a delegate method that takes an item of the enumerable as the argument, and returns a boolean value.

-This is used on the `all`, `any` and `where` methods of Queryable.
+This is used on the `all`, `any` and `where` methods of Enumerable.

 `Predicate = (item: any) => boolean`

 ## Constructors
-You can create a new Queryable from either a current Collection, an array or nothing.
+You can create a new Enumerable from either a current Collection, an array or nothing.

 ### Default constructor